 - The full form of JDK is Java Development Kit, while the full form of JRE is Java Runtime Environment, while the full form of JVM is Java Virtual Machine.

-- JDK is platform dependent, JRE is also platform dependent, but JVM is platform independent.
+- JDK is platform dependent, JRE is also platform dependent, but JVM is not platform independent.

 - JDK contains tools for developing, debugging, etc. JRE contains class libraries and other supporting files, whereas software development tools are not included in JVM.